gitter-badger/module-utils-js/readme.md

 ## Recommendations
 Keep utils structure flat.
 Compiler allows to add utils under nested objects but toplevel object will be compiled always as `oneliner` which makes finding utils harder.
-So avoid making objects to wrap your utils.
+For this reason try to avoid creating objects to wrap your utils.
+On the other hand object support is usefull to hold internal state of group of utilities i.e. dom event handler functions are stored this way, see `utils/dom.js`.

 ## Benefits
 - Great for developing standalone module or library with no need to start always from scratch.